+People can become accidental landlords through various scenarios, often before they even realize it’s happened.
 There are a few common ways you become an accidental landlord:

 - It’s too expensive to sell the house, so you bring in a renter.

-Once you’ve taken on the role as a property manager, a few new landlord tips can help save you stress, money, and more.
+Once you’ve taken on the role as a property manager, a few new landlord tips can help save you stress, money and more.

 Choose Tenants Wisely

 New landlords may be tempted to sign the first tenant that applies, but it’s recommended to exercise caution.
 Any potential renter needs to fill out an application, and as the landlord, you need to verify their references, work history and credit history.

 A criminal background check also may be performed.
 If renting to family or friends, go into the tenant/landlord relationship with open eyes.
 You may be tempted to seal the deal with a handshake or verbal agreement, but it’s best to consider signing actual contracts.

 Every landlord should include general repairs and maintenance in their overall operating budget.
 This cost can be considered when determining what rent charges.
 In addition, you should do any maintenance and repair work professionally and quickly.
 Tenant law will dictate how long a landlord has to perform certain repairs.